 These apps allow for customization of every aspect: size, frame type and more.
 If frames aren’t your grad’s style, canvas options are also available.
 If your grad would rather have some nice art pieces, they’ll be able to upload digital art prints and more to be framed.
 Framebridge even offers diploma framing options.

 Each app allows you to load photos to be framed directly from your phone, and then will ship the finished product straight to your door.
 Plus, both Keepsake and Framebridge offer digital gift cards.

-For those students who are readers but aren’t looking forward to packing up and moving their book collection, e-readers are here to help.
+For students who are readers but aren’t looking forward to packing up and moving their book collection, e-readers are here to help.
 Both Amazon’s Kindle and Barnes & Noble’s Nook offer sleek and multi-purpose solutions that will help them grow their personal library.